 But they’re different.
 I can’t tell you exactly how or why they’re different.
 But they are.

 Dreams images are spontaneous.
 They are new.
 Even when the characters and subject matter are seemingly familiar.
-New spontaneous images are malleable; subject to change.

 Since I’ve been working with my dream images and dream experiences using Natural Dreamwork, I find myself in a new kind of feeling space both in dreams and in waking life: one with greater intensity, one that is more embodied and sensory.

 One that is open to change; even around the most painful matters.

 * * *